jeroenpelgrims/vue-use-query-param/README.md

+IMPORTANT: This plugin has a peer dependency on `vue-router`.
-NOTE: This will only work when using `vue-router`.
+It will only work when using `vue-router` in your Vue app.

 ## Features

 - Get & set query parameters from the URL in a typesafe way
 - Use query parameters like regular ref's

+Don't want to read the rest of the README?
+Check out the [example](TODO).

 ## Installing